 Charlene will, we all know, become Her Serene Highness the Princess of Monaco on July 1st, when she and Prince Albert sign the marriage certificate in the Throne Room at the Palace.
 The next day, the marriage will be celebrated in a religious service in the Palace courtyard.
 You can learn about the wedding and media coverage from the official Mariage Princier website.
 There is also a hashtag – #MariagePrincier2011 – for tweets.Filed under Monaco Royals

-Tagged Albert II of Monaco, Bilateral Relations, Charlotte Casiraghi, Estonia, France, Grand Prix, HIV/AIDS, Latvia, Monegasques Royal Wedding 2011, Patronage, Pierre Casiraghi, Princess Charlène, Sport, Working Visit.
+Tagged Albert II of Monaco, Bilateral Relations, Charlotte Casiraghi, Estonia, France, Grand Prix, HIV/AIDS, Latvia, Monegasques Royal Wedding 2011, Patronage, Pierre Casiraghi, Princess Charlène of Monaco, Sport, Working Visit.